wp-plugins/wp-filebase/readme.txt

 4. The Editor Button to insert tags for filelists and download urls

 == Changelog ==

+= 0.2.9.1 =
+* New widgets: upload files and create categories from the front-end
+* *Custom Fields* add even more file properties, searchable and sortable
+* Multiple roles file permissions (select one or more user roles for limiting file access)
+* Italian translation
+* Turkish translation (thanks to Mahir B. Aşut)
+* New option `Attachment Position`
+* New option: Search Integration now switchable
+* Fixed password protected post attachments
+* Fixed admin file search
+* Fixed file downloads with special characters in URL
+* Fixed SQL exploit, thanks to [Miroslav Stampar](http://unconciousmind.blogspot.com/)
+* Minor bug fixes
+* For developers: new action `wpfilebase_sync` to sync WP-Filebase from your plugin

 = 0.2.9 =
 * New Feature: Files are scanned for ID3 tags and other data that can be displayed in templates